collaborativebioinformatics/PhytoKmerCNV/README.md

 ## DNAnexus Setup

 * Start an analysis with the `tty` image
-* git clone this repository
+* git clone this repository and cd into the checked out repository
 * Set up the compute environment by executing `scripts/setup_environment.sh`.
-This creates the conda environment `plantkmer` that installs all required software and can be activated using `conda activate plantkmer`
+This creates the conda environment `plantkmer` that installs all required software.
+* Add the conda distribution to the path: `PATH=~/miniconda3/bin:$PATH`
+* Activate the project environment using `conda activate plantkmer`
 * The data in the DNAnexus environment is available in `/mnt/project/`

 ## Benchmarking Goals